 Have feedback about the Delirium Research Hub?
 We would love to hear from you.

-To help connect researchers with potential collaborators and study data, we have developed the Delirium Research Hub Resource Finder, a web-based application that allows users to search, view and export information about studies entered by other delirium researchers.
+To help connect researchers with potential collaborators and study data, we developed the Delirium Research Hub Resource Finder.
+This web-based application allows users to search, view and export information about studies entered into the Hub.

 Please note, in order to access the Hub, you will need to create or log in to your free deliriumnetwork.org account.